aws-greengrass/aws-greengrass-testing/README.md

 ## How to run the tests?

-These tests assume that you have greengrass-lite installled and running.
+These tests assume that you have greengrass-lite installed and running.

 You need to provide details of the AWS account, the S3 bucket etc in the [config](./config/config.py) file before running the tests.